 - Lesser omentum – Attaches the liver to the lesser curvature of the stomach and first part of the duodenum.
-It consists of the hepatoduodenal ligament (extends from the duodenum to the liver), and the hepatogastric ligament (extends from the stomach to the liver) and surrounds the portal triad.
+It consists of the hepatoduodenal ligament (extends from the duodenum to the liver) and the hepatogastric ligament (extends from the stomach to the liver).
+The hepatoduodenal ligament surrounds the portal triad.

 In addition to these supporting ligaments, the posterior surface of the liver is secured to the inferior vena cava by hepatic veins and fibrous tissue.

 The hepatic recesses are anatomical spaces between the liver and surrounding structures.
 They are of clinical importance as infection may collect in these areas, forming an abscess.

 - Subphrenic spaces – located between the diaphragm and the anterior and superior aspects of the liver.
 They are divided into a right and left by the falciform ligament.

 - Subhepatic space – a subdivision of the supracolic compartment (above the transverse mesocolon), this peritoneal space is located between the inferior surface of the liver and the transverse colon.

 - Morison’s pouch – a potential space between the visceral surface of the liver and the right kidney.
 This is the deepest part of the peritoneal cavity when supine (lying flat), therefore pathological abdominal fluid such as blood or ascites is most likely to collect in this region in a bedridden patient.